yanweibj/easy-driver/readme.md

 ## Limitation

-Chrome can only take screenshot of viewport.
-It is currently not possible to take a full-page screenshot.
+`chrome` can only take screenshot of viewport.
+It is currently not possible to take a full-page screenshot or elements that are not visible in the viewport.